 Are there problems with ecological validity, demand characteristics, investigator bias or social desirability bias?

 Does the sample used have population validity and can findings be generalised?

 NOTE.
 To gain marks for criticising a study’s methodology the criticism must be contextualised: i.e. explain why this is a problem in this particular study.
 You should also explain what implications your criticism has for the theory you are evaluating.
 The value of a study ultimately rests on whether it provides significant evidence for or against a theory and whether the findings can be applied to real life behavior.

 NOTE.
 Research studies can score marks as either knowledge (AO1) or evaluation (AO3).
 If you describe the procedures and findings of a study, this shows knowledge.
 If you comment on what the studies shows, and how it supports or challenges a theory, this shows evaluation.

 Compare or contrast different theories -Outline how the theories are similar and how they differ.
 This could be two (or more) theories of psychopathology / memory / child development etc. Also try to communicate the value of the theory / study.

 Explain the theory/study in relation to the position it takes on issues and debates (paper 3) such as nature vs. nurture, reductionism vs. holism, determinism vs. free will, nomothetic vs. idiographic approaches.

 For example, biological explanations of mental disorders take a ‘nature’ perspective and can be criticised for being reductionist.

-You can also state what approach in psychology the theory/study relates to: biological, behavioural, cognitive, psychodynamic or humanistic.
+You can also state what approach in psychology the theory/study relates to: biological, behavioral, cognitive, psychodynamic or humanistic.